micro-community/development/planning/specs/mvp/user-journey.md

 Payment is required.
 Please see `micro account help` for payment information.
 ```

+Ideally for the most part we split signup/login into two commands and may get there.

+- `micro signup` - prompts for email/password, asks to make payment and verify OTP
+- `micro login` - simply provides email/password login

 ### 3. The `platform` environment is ready to be used

 ```